 If your friend feels too uncomfortable talking to an adult that they know, or just for extra support, you could encourage them to phone a helpline.
 There’s lots of free helplines that are there to listen to your worries and allow you to speak about your difficult feelings.
 Some of these are 24 hours a day and some are aimed specifically at young people.
 You may want to suggest Samaritans, Childline, Breathing Space helpline or any others that you know of.
 Childline also offers online chat rooms with counsellors if you don’t want to talk over the phone, as well as message boards where you can get advice from other young people.

 Childline: 0800 1111 (Open 24 hours) / www.childline.org.uk

 Breathing Space: 0800 83 85 87: Monday-Thursday 6pm to 2am/ Friday 6pm-Monday 6am

 Encourage your friend to do things that will make them feel better, and remind them of the importance of looking after themself.
 Make sure that they are still eating, sleeping and staying hydrated, and encourage other helpful things such as taking time away from social media and writing down how they feel.
 Do something with them like go for a walk, watch a film, or play a game to help take their mind off things.

 8) Visit a Doctor or Health Worker

 Sometimes your friend’s worries may be overwhelming them to a point that you can’t help them enough by yourself, and they should speak to a doctor to get professional support.
-Help your friend to make an appointment, and remind them that the doctor can help them, and that it’s better to reach out for that help now before things get worse.
+Help your friend to make an appointment, remind them that the doctor can help and that it’s better to reach out for help now before things get worse.